 Customer support: I have to give kudos to Godaddy for the excellent customer support that I receive whenever I have questions or issues but after spending a small fortune with them on registrations, transfers, renewals, auction purchases, hosting and other small stuff It would have been nice to have a dedicated account manager.
 Uniregistry made a very good first impression on me when Account Manager Chris Aguilar called on a Sunday afternoon to discuss my needs and requirements.
 Whenever I have something now I can just ping Chris on Skype and so far he’s been very responsive and helpful.

 Security: I invest a lot of time and money in growing my domain name portfolio so I want it to be near impossible for anyone else to access my account.
-Two-step authentication is the perfect solution for this but Godaddy doesn’t support this security feature for customers outside the US while Uniregistry supports free two-step verification for each and every account.
+Two-step authentication is the perfect solution for this but Godaddy doesn’t support this security feature for customers outside the US (update: GoDaddy started supporting 2fa for all users in 2016) while Uniregistry supports free two-step verification for each and every account.
 They also offer free privacy on all your domains (if you’d like that).

 Surely there are some cons as well, the biggest one imo being the limited brand recognition Uniregistry currently has with end-users.
-In many cases buyers request a domain to be transferred to their Godaddy account, meaning you can simply push a domain directly to their account and close the deal the same day.
-Another reason Godaddy remains popular with domainers are coupons.
+If you know how to sell a domain name, your buyer will often request a domain to be transferred into their GoDaddy account, meaning you can simply push a domain directly to their account and close the deal the same day.
+Another reason Godaddy remains popular with domainers is coupons.
 I personally don’t hand register that many domains but it is always nice to be able to register one for a couple of bucks if you need to.
 The solution for this is pretty simple of course, keep Godaddy for handregs and transfer them into Uniregistry when renewals strike.